aarondunn/ChartusAPI/README.md

 13. getSections - The action returns all the book sections
     Parameters:
         $chapter_id - chapter ID
-        $limit - how much chapters should be in a chunk (max. allowed value is 50).
+        $limit - how much sections should be in a chunk (max. allowed value is 50).
-        $offset - the offset from where count the chapters amount (can't be greater than the total chapters amount).
+        $offset - the offset from where count the sections amount (can't be greater than the total sections amount).
         $section_id - parent section ID(optional)

     Only parent sections will be returned when $section_id is not specified.